Battalion Chief Justin Klopfenstein - A Shift Battalion Chief Lucifer Keener - B Shift Battalion Chief Tim Scott - C Shift

-The platoons are managed by on-duty, line battalion chiefs who coordinate daily staffing, logistics, and serve as the Incident Commander on large emergencies.
+The platoons are managed by battalion chiefs who coordinate daily staffing, logistics, and serve as the Incident Commander on large emergencies.
 They may also be called on to be Strike Team leaders for larger scale out-of-city emergencies or disasters.

 Truck and engine companies are staffed with a minimum of one company officer, one engineer, and one firefighter/paramedic.
 Ambulances are staffed with a minimum of two firefighter/paramedics.